08jne01/dcs-lua-imgui/README.md

 2. Copy LuaImGui folder to Cockpit/Scripts

 ### Build

+Requires cmake, ninja and VS Toolchain (usually all included with Visual Studio Install).

 1. Open resulting folder in IDE/Command Line of choice, some examples:
     - Visual Studio: